-Bruce MacLaurin, MSW, PhD.
-(Cand.) is an Assistant Professor at the Faculty of Social Work, University of Calgary.
-He is the Co-Investigator for the Canadian Incidence Study of Reported Child Abuse and Neglect, 2008 (CIS-2008), and was the Co-Manager of the CIS-2003and Principal Investigator for the Alberta Incidence Study of Reported Child Abuse and Neglect, 2003.
-Previously he worked at the Bell Canada Child Welfare Research Unit where he was involved as the co-Manager of the CIS-1998 and a research associate for the national Client Outcomes in Child Welfare Project.
-He was the Co-Investigator on a CIHR street youth study examining health and HIV.
+Bruce MacLaurin, MSW, PhD (Cand.) is an Assistant Professor at the Faculty of Social Work, University of Calgary.
+He is the co-investigator for the CIS-2008, and was the co-manager of the CIS-2003 and PI for the Alberta Incidence Study of Reported Child Abuse and Neglect, 2003.
+Previously he worked at the Bell Canada Child Welfare Research Unit where he was involved as the co-manager of the CIS-1998 and a research associate for the national Client Outcomes in Child Welfare Project.
+He was the co-investigator on a CIHR street youth study examining health and HIV.
 His research and publishing has focused on child welfare service delivery, foster care outcomes, child maltreatment, and street youth in Canada, and he has more than 15 years experience in non-profit children’s services in Alberta and Ontario.

-Rick Enns PhD, RSW completed a Masters of Social Work specializing in family therapy with adolescents, at the University of Manitoba in 1991.
+Rick Enns PhD, RSW, completed a MSW specializing in family therapy with adolescents at the University of Manitoba in 1991.
 He completed his PhD in Educational Psychology at the University of Alberta in 2001.
 His doctoral studies examined the effects of intensive, home-based services for adolescents in conflict with the law alongside the effects of existing clinic-based services.
 His teaching interests include social work practice with families, research and evaluation, mental health, and Aboriginal issues.
 He has conducted archival research into industrial and residential schools across the prairies and early child welfare services for Aboriginal children, and is currently involved in a number of research projects focusing on immigration and housing across the prairies.

-Richard Feehan, MSW, has been a Social Worker in the province of Alberta since 1982.
-Over the years, he has worked as a Child Welfare Worker in Edmonton, Alberta and Guelph and Wellington County, Ontario.
-He was in private practice from 1987 to 2000 with a specialization in the area of Child Sexual Abuse.
+Richard Feehan, MSW, has been a Social Worker in Alberta since 1982.
+Over the years, he has worked as a child welfare worker in Edmonton, Alberta and Guelph and Wellington County, Ontario.
+He was in private practice from 1987 to 2000 with a specialization in the area of child sexual abuse.
 Subsequently, he was the Director of Family Services at Catholic Social Services and has most recently been teaching in the Faculty of Social Work, University of Calgary, Edmonton Division.
 Presently, Richard is completing his PhD in Human Ecology – Family Studies.
 His dissertation will focus on modeling the relationship between family functioning and social inclusion with low income families.

 Jill Holroyd, BA, BSW, started working for the Department of Social Services in 1990 as a front line worker in the Income Assistance field.
 She moved to Child and Family Services in 1996 and worked as a front line worker for nine years.
 During this time she worked in the areas of Young Offenders, Child Protection, Services to Children in Care, Teen and Young Parent Program and Adoption.
 In 2005 she moved to Central Office where she worked on a workload measurement project.
 Jill started working in her current position in the Research and Evaluation Branch in 2006.
 In this position, her main focus has been on data analysis especially in the area of Child and Family Services.

-Alison Barker, BA, BSW, in addition to her role as a research assistant with CIS, is a social worker with the Ministry of Children and Family Development Provincial After Hours team in Vancouver.
-She completed her BA from UBC in 1994, followed by her BSW from UVIC in 1997.
+Alison Barker, BA, BSW, is a research assistant with CIS, as well as a social worker with the Ministry of Children and Family Development Provincial After Hours team in Vancouver.
+She completed her BA at UBC in 1994, followed by her BSW at UVIC in 1997.

-Jordan Gail, MSW student is a research associate with the Canadian Incidence Study of Reported Child Abuse and Neglect, 2008 (CIS-2008) at the Faculty of Social Work, University of Calgary.
-Jordan has worked two years for Alberta Children's Services as a case manager for a specialized domestic violence (Lethbrige) and a Generalist Caseworker (Crowsnest Pass).
+Jordan Gail, MSW student is a research associate with the CIS-2008 at the University of Calgary Faculty of Social Work.
+Jordan worked for two years for Alberta Children's Services as a case manager specializing in domestic violence (Lethbrige) and a generalist caseworker (Crowsnest Pass).
 Notable research experience includes a qualitative study on 'Attributions for poverty amongst Evangelicals' (on-going) as well as work with the Centre for Social Work Research and Professional Development.